jefeish/github-copilot-demo/README.md

 # Github Copilot Demo
 A demo to operate GitHub Copilot in Visual Studio Code

-## A React Calculator App to Demonstrate Copilot & Copilot Chat
+We use a React Calculator App to Demonstrate Copilot & Copilot Chat

-### Introduction
+## Introduction

-#### Overview
+### Overview

-This exercise presents you with a React calculator app to practice Copilot and Copilot Chat.

 Our goal is to **acquaint you with Copilot's functionalities within VS Code** and demonstrate diverse ways to interact effectively with Copilot.